 The platform can also handle fast-charging.
 The ID Crozz concept, for example, can recover 80 percent of its charge in 30 minutes via a 150-kwh DC charger.

-Two more members of VW's next-generation family of electric cars have been confirmed for production.
+Three more members of VW's next-generation family of electric cars have been confirmed for production.
 One of these is a hatchback slightly larger than the Golf.
 It's due in 2020 and has also been spotted testing, though we're unlikely to see the car in the U.S. Another is a van that will spawn both lifestyle and commercial versions.
 It's due in 2022 and is billed as a modern successor to the iconic VW Microbus.
+The third is a sedan based on 2018's ID Vizzion concept.
+There are also rumors of a large SUV coming.

 While pricing info won't be released until closer to the respective market launches, VW has said to expect its electric cars to be priced similarly to well-equipped diesel alternatives.